electrikmilk/cherrilang.org/compiler/actions.md

 ### `minVersion`

 Sets the minimum version this action was added in.
 This is only relevant if the user sets `#define version 16.2` for example, if the version set does not exceed our `minVersion` we will error out and inform the user they are using a action that is not in their target version.

+### `setKey`

+Set key is used for toggle-set actions, actions which only function is to toggle or set something in the same format, but sometimes with a different key, hence this property.

 ---